Carbon Accounting and Retrofit in Architectural Planning: A Sustainability Approach

 Carbon-Neutral Design: Architecture of the Future

 "Carbon-neutral architecture is not a utopia, but a necessity.
 We must rethink the very paradigm of design, where carbon balance becomes as important a parameter as strength or aesthetics.
-Our duty to future generations is to create buildings that not only do not harm the planet but contribute to its restoration," – emphasizes Jeanne Gang, founder of Studio Gang Architects.
+Our duty to future generations is to create buildings that not only do not harm the planet but also contribute to its restoration," emphasizes Jeanne Gang, founder of Studio Gang Architects.

-Economic Aspects of Carbon Accounting and Retrofitting
+Economic Aspects of Carbon Accounting and Retrofit

 Conclusions